prcringring/learngit/readme.txt

-This is a readme.txt file.
+Git is a distributed version control system.
-Just to test git.
+Git is free software.